 - Vaccinate, your chickens every three months, and four times a year.

-Coccidiosis is caused by the protozoan parasite which attaches itself to the intestinal lining of the chicken and hence damaging the gut tissue thus causing bleeding.
-This is evidence in chicken droppings.
+Coccidiosis is caused by the protozoan parasite which attaches itself to the intestinal lining of the chicken and hence damaging the gut tissue, thus causing bleeding.
+Coccidiosis is also evidence in chicken droppings.

 - Blood or mucus in chicken droppings.